roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Serverless cluster best practices/Use GPU-accelerated elastic container instances.md

       restartPolicy: OnFailure
     ```

-7. In the left-side navigation pane, click **Pods** to go to the Pods page where you can view the states of pods.
+6. In the left-side navigation pane, choose **Workloads** \> **Pods** to view the states of pods.

-8. Click the pod that you want to view.
+7. Click the pod that you want to view.
 On the Pods - tensorflow page, click the **Logs** tab.
 If the content in the following red box appears, the image is recognized.

     ![Pods - tensorflow](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/5397297951/p47463.png)

-For more information about how to use this feature on a virtual node in a Kubernetes cluster, see [Deploy the virtual node controller and use it to create Elastic Container Instance-based pods](/intl.en-US/User Guide for Kubernetes Clusters/Virtual nodes and ECI/Deploy the virtual node controller and use it to create Elastic Container Instance-based pods.md).
+For more information about how to use this feature on a virtual node in an ACK cluster, see [Deploy the virtual node controller and use it to create Elastic Container Instance-based pods](/intl.en-US/User Guide for Kubernetes Clusters/Virtual nodes and ECI/Deploy the virtual node controller and use it to create Elastic Container Instance-based pods.md).
 You need to schedule the pod to the virtual node, or create the pod in a namespace that contains the virtual-node-affinity-injection=enabled label.
-Then, use the following file to replace the YAML file in Step [6](#step_a0i_3au_ds9).
+Then, use the following file to replace the YAML file in Step [5](#step_a0i_3au_ds9).

 ```
 apiVersion: v1